The Clan of the Cave Bear: Plots

 Through meditation, Creb comes to believe that the child may be protected by the spirit of the cave lion, a powerful totem never given to a woman and only to very few men.
 He cites the cave lion attack the girl experienced shortly before being discovered as proof that its spirit marked her so that she could be adopted into the Clan.
-The people call her Ayla, the closest they can come to pronouncing her birth name.
-After traveling with them for a while and starting to heal, Ayla wanders away from the group when they stop to discuss what they should do since they haven't found a new home, and discovers a huge, beautiful cave, perfect for their needs.
+The girl travels with them for a while and starts to heal.
+When the group stops to discuss what they should do since they have not found a new home, Ayla wanders and discovers a huge, beautiful cave, perfect for their needs.
 Many of the people begin to regard Ayla as lucky, especially since good fortune continues to come their way as she lives among them.

-In Auel's books, Neanderthals possess only limited vocal apparatus and rarely speak, but have a highly developed sign language.
+In Auel's books, Neanderthals possess only limited vocal apparatus and rarely speak; however, they have a highly developed sign language.
 They do not laugh or even smile, and they do not cry; when Ayla weeps, Iza thinks she has an eye disease.
+They also mature very early - to the point a person in their 20s and 30s is considered old and they become pubescent at around 7–9 years old with few maturing at 10 years old.
+Very soon after, they are given a mate and have children.
+Iza was considered to have a geriatic pregnancy when she was nearly twenty and had stumbled upon Ayla.

 Ayla's different thought processes lead her to break important Clan customs, particularly the taboo against females handling weapons.
-She is self-willed and spirited, but tries hard to fit in with the Neanderthals, although she has to learn everything first-hand; she does not possess the ancestral memories of the Clan that enable them to do certain tasks after being shown only once.
+She is self-willed and spirited, but she tries to fit in with the Neanderthals, although she has to learn everything first-hand; she does not possess the ancestral memories of the Clan that enable them to do certain tasks after being shown only once.

-Iza is concerned that when Ayla grows up nobody will want her as their mate, making her a burden to the group.
+Iza is concerned that when Ayla grows up, nobody will want her as their mate as she is very ugly to the Neaderthal, making her a burden to the group.
 She therefore trains Ayla as a medicine woman of her line, the most prestigious line of medicine women of the entire Clan.
 This will give Ayla her own status, independent of whether or not she is mated.
 It takes Iza much longer to train Ayla than it will her own daughter, Uba, since Ayla does not possess the memories of the Clan.